apernet/hysteria-website/docs/docs/getting-started/Server.md

 ## Running the server

-**Since Hysteria listens on port 443 by default, you may need to run it with `cap_net_bind_service` capability or as root. (not necessary if you change the port to something above 1024)**
+**Since Hysteria listens on port 443 by default, you may need to run it with `cap_net_bind_service` capability or as root.**

+The following command grants the capability to the executable:

 ```bash
 sudo setcap cap_net_bind_service=+ep ./hysteria-linux-amd64-avx